ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/HighlanderBody.md

-# ActiveBody
+# HighlanderBody

 Status: AI-generated, 0/2 reviews

 ## Overview

-The `ActiveBody` module manages health and damage systems for objects that can take damage, be healed, and be destroyed through combat.
-It handles health tracking, damage states, healing, subdual damage (Zero Hour only), jamming damage (GMX Zero Hour only), and visual damage effects.
-Objects with ActiveBody can be damaged by weapons, healed by repair systems, and transition through different damage states that affect their appearance and functionality.
-Components can be added to ActiveBody for detailed damage modeling (GMX Zero Hour only).
+The `HighlanderBody` module is a specialized body module that makes objects nearly invulnerable to normal damage while still allowing them to be destroyed by unresistable damage types.
+Objects with HighlanderBody can take damage normally according to their armor, but their health is clamped to never go below 1 point unless the damage is unresistable.
+This creates "immortal" objects that can only be destroyed by special weapons or abilities.
+HighlanderBody inherits all properties from ActiveBody and adds no additional properties.
 This is a module added inside `Object` entries.

 Available in: *(GMX Generals, GMX Zero Hour, Retail Generals 1.04, Retail Zero Hour 1.04)*